 1936: The Toronto Maple Leafs set a playoff record for most power-play goals in one period, scoring four in the second against the Boston Bruins.
 Toronto's 8-3 win in Game 2 of the Quarterfinals is led by Charlie Conacher, who scores three goals and assists on another.

-1986: Minnesota North Stars' center Neal Broten becomes the first U.S.-born player to score 100 points in a season.
+1986: Minnesota North Stars' center Neal Broten becomes the first U.S.-born NHL player to score 100 points in a season.
 He reaches the milestone with two assists in a 6-1 victory against the Maple Leafs in Toronto.

 1988: Jimmy Carson of the Los Angeles Kings scores three times to become the second-youngest player (19 years, eight months) in NHL history with 50 goals in a season.
 He reaches the milestone at 19:05 of the first period with his second goal of the game in a 9-5 win against the Blackhawks at the Forum in Inglewood, California.
-He scores again early in the second period and gets a third-period assist to reach 100 points for the first time.
+Carson scores again early in the second period and gets a third-period assist to reach 100 points for the first time.

-2002: The Maple Leafs set a Toronto record by scoring four goals in a span of 1:25 during a 7-2 win against the Tampa Bay Lightning at Air Canada Centre.
+2002: The Toronto Maple Leafs set a team record by scoring four goals in a span of 1:25 during a 7-2 win against the Tampa Bay Lightning at Air Canada Centre.
 Toronto leads 3-2 until Robert Reichel scores at 5:10 of the third period, Mats Sundin scores at 5:53 and Tie Domi gets back-to-back goals at 6:09 and 6:35.

 On the same night, Brian Rolston breaks a 27-year-old Bruins record with his eighth shorthanded goal of the season.
 Rolston passes the mark he's shared with four other players when he scores at 19:04 of the second period in Boston's 3-2 win against the Carolina Hurricanes in Raleigh, North Carolina.